khsbory/AccessibilityDemos/replit.md

 - June 22, 2025.
 Added visual focus styles to radio buttons and improved problem descriptions for hierarchy issues
 - June 22, 2025.
 Updated demo content to reflect real keyboard navigation challenges in hierarchical categories
 - June 22, 2025.
 Corrected code examples to match actual implementation with hidden radio buttons and button role labels
+- June 22, 2025.
+Fixed accessibility unapplied version to use sr-only radio buttons with label styling only

 ## User Preferences